 Final details and lift share will be sorted via the MDC facebook page – please RSVP.

 N.B.
 There will be no marshals or route-markings.
-On occasion, people have been known to park up on the road crossings and shower you with jelly babies, but this must not be relied on.
+On occasion, people have been known to park up on the road crossings and shower you with jelly babies, but this cannot be relied on.
 All runners are responsible for their own well-being and route-finding, so bring appropriate safety equipment for the whole day (e.g. waterproofs, map, compass, whistle, food, phone, etc).
 In recent years, usual run times have ranged from about 5 to 8 hours.
 This route is for experienced runners only; if you’re uncertain, please ask for advice on facebook.

 It’s a hard route that traverses the tops of the Beacons, from Llandeusant in the West to the bottom of Pen y Fan in the East.
 Sometimes it runs with the landscape; other times it just charges straight up and straight down, hill after hill.
 It’s rough-going, and route-finding is challenging in poor-visibility – a classic test-piece for the Beacons.